Tilkor Tarua: Description

 Fried Tilkor Tarua till the paste wrapped on Tilkor leaves become brown.

 Cultural significance

 Tilkor Tarua has an important place in the culture of hospitality for guests by the Maithil people.
-In the Mithila region, son-in-law has special importance, he is served specially by his parents-in-law.
-Tilkor Tarua is one of the special items served in the meals to him for his respectful hospitality.
-Similarly when a Brahmin is invited for a sacred Brahman Bhojan, then the Tilkor Tarua is also served in his food.
-During festivals and auspicious occasions, the people of Mithila have an old tradition of decorating with Tarua made of Tilkor on their plate.
+In the Mithila region, the son-in-law has special importance, and he is served specially by his parents-in-law.
+Tilkor Tarua is one of the special items served in the meals to him to show respectful hospitality.
+Similarly, it is served when a Brahmin is invited for a sacred Brahman Bhojan.
+During festivals and auspicious occasions, the people of Mithila have an old tradition of decorating their plate with Tarua made of Tilkor.

-In the Vivaahotsava festival also known as Vivah Panchami celebrated every year at Janakpurdham, the processions of Lord Rama coming from Ayodhya to Janakpur are also served the Tilkor Tarua in their food for their hospitality.
+At Vivah Panchami, celebrated every year at Janakpurdham, the processions of Lord Rama (Ram Baraat) coming from Ayodhya to Janakpur are also served the Tilkor Tarua in their food to show hospitality.